 7. O'er the land of Family Fun

-8. And the Southern California home of Cycling and Mountain Biking
+8. And the home of Cycling and Mountain Biking

 Big Bear Lake is touted as the cycling capital of Southern California.
 From easy rides for beginners and kids, to scenic cross country rides, to advanced downhill trails, Big Bear has a trail for every rider of every ability.
-Riding events like the Tour de Big Bear, Gran Fondo, and Fox US Open return this year to the Valley as well!
+Riding events like the Tour de Big Bear and Gran Fondo return to the Valley each year.

 We'd like to wish everyone a safe and joyous 4th of July holiday!